 The LAUSD Board of Education is the District's governing body.
 Its seven (7) elected members appoint the Superintendent of Schools, who is the Chief Administrative Officer of the District.
-Staff for the Superintendent of Schools includes a Deputy Superintendent of Instruction, Senior Deputy Superintendent of School Operations, Chief Strategy Officer, Chief Facilities Executive, General Counsel, and Local District Superintendents.
+Staff for the Superintendent of Schools includes a Chief Academic Officer, Chief Facilities Executive, Chief Financial Officer, General Counsel, Associate Superintendent Special Education, and Local District Superintendents.
 Local District Superintendents are responsible for the District's administrative areas (Local Districts).
-The Division of Special Education is administered by the Associated Superintendent.
-Associated Superintendent, in accordance with the District's organizational structure.
+The Division of Special Education is administered by the Associate Superintendent, in accordance with the District's organizational structure.
 (Appendix A).
-The Division of Special Education includes Special Education Service Centers that work closely with Local Districts.
 The Community Advisory Committee (CAC) acts in an advisory capacity to the SELPA.

-Local District Superintendents work with their staff and Special Education Service Center staff to inform school principals in their respective Local Districts about requirements for the operation of special education programs.
-Special Education Service Centers associated with each Local District, under the leadership of the Associated Superintendent, administer the special education program and services.
-Each Special Education Service Center has Program Specialists with expertise in various aspects of special education to assist schools and staff in implementing special education programs.
+Local District Superintendents work with their staff to inform school principals in their respective Local Districts about requirements for the operation of special education programs.
+Special Education offices associated with each Local District, support the administration of the special education program and services.
+Each Local District Special Education office has Program Specialists with expertise in various aspects of special education to assist schools and staff in implementing special education programs.